Master's Program – Application & Admission

 Accordingly, the admission process is designed to get as detailed a picture of you as possible:

-The colloquium is a hopefully inspiring conversation between you and members of the Karls team; sprinkled with little tasks along the way.
-This is a means of getting to know you better as a person and for you to get to know us, too.
+The colloquium is an inspiring conversation between you and members of the Karls team; sprinkled with little tasks along the way.
+We want to get to know you better as a person and you can get to know about the Karls in detail, too.